Shielding Advice for the Clinically Extremely Vulnerable

 We continue to make some changes to the way we work, to ensure we are best protecting and caring for our all of our patients and staff.
-As such, we are restricting access to our sites.

 You MUST NOT attend any of our sites if you are experiencing any of the below: